High Time to Regulate Face Recognition A.I.

 Security — Facial recognition is now built into the iPhone X (see: Face ID) and is used as an authentication mechanism to unlock one’s phone.
 Previously, the iPhone (an other smart phones) used one’s fingerprint for unlocking a device.
 Facial recognition can also be used for monitoring people visiting homes or offices.

 Social Engagement — Facebook can automatically tag faces found in photographs.
 The value of this feature is to increase engagement by people who are tagged as well as from people who follow other people.
-Facebook has added additional security features that allows a user to opt-out of the automatic face tagging feature.
+Facebook has added additional security features that allow a user to opt-out of the automatic face tagging feature.

 Healthcare — Monitoring devices for people who are sick or disabled may be useful in providing more responsive care to their needs.